konovic/lethal_company_modpack/README.md

 ## Lethal Company Modpack
-Personal modpack for Lethal Company.
+Personal modpack for Lethal Company update 44.
 All rights held by the respective mod authors.

 ## Mod List